 WARNING: If error message 2, 3, 4, or 8 appears, the instrument must be sent to a qualified organization for repair.
-See the Repair and Calibration section for return instructions.
+See the Repair and Calibration section of this manual for return instructions.

-APPLICATION EXAMPLES
+8. APPLICATION EXAMPLES

-The proper procedures for using the Model 6250 in some specific applications are outlined throughout this section.
+The proper procedures for using the Model 6255 in some specific applications are described in this section.

-8.1 Measuring Winding Resistance of Motors and Transformers
+8.1.
+Measuring Winding Resistance of Motors and Transformers